chess-centre/platform/README.md

 };
 ```

-Once you are setup with an IAM user, add this in the app root as `aws-exports.js`
+Once you are setup with an IAM user, add your config in the app root named `aws-exports.js`

 Then pull down the backend environment: